Masao-Someki/CycleVAE_VC/README.md

 - sounds

-  - demo sounds are acquired from https://voice-statistics.github.io/
+  - demo wav files are acquired from https://voice-statistics.github.io/

-  - You can find demo wav files at `./for_readme/wav`
+  - You can find converted wav files in `./for_readme/wav`